 More devices, more wires

 These days, electrification no longer stops at making sure the outlets in the wall are secured and working.
 With modern decorating styles and the rise of electrical appliances the demand for electrification grows and grows.
-So does the number of ways in which we connect our devices: right now there’s HDMI, D-sub, and DVI for video, USB and sockets for power and mini-jack as the standard for audio.
+So does the number of ways in which we connect our devices: right now there’s HDMI, D-sub, and DVI for video, USB, and sockets for power and mini-jack as for the standard for audio.
 The technique, however, changes with time and faster than most people replace their furniture.
 How is this cutting through the tangled wires with modular electrification?

 Organize your connectors: now, and in the future; go modular!